 - Buy organic fennel seeds and fennel powder from a reputed store.

 - Do not feed whole fennel seeds to babies as they can be a choking hazard.
-Instead, use crushed fennel seeds in purees and smoothies
+Instead, use crushed fennel seeds in purees and smoothies during the weaning stage.

 - If the baby shows sensitivity or intolerance after ingesting fennel in any form, discontinue feeding it.